IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 `export DEV_CLUSTER_RUNNING=1`

-Now export location for `db-sync` so test tool knows its location and can start it:
+Now export the location for `db-sync` so the test tool knows its location and can start it:

 `export DBSYNC_REPO="/home/username/Projects/cardano-db-sync"`

-Finally we can start our local cluster with:
+Finally, we can start our local cluster with:

 `scripts/destination/dir/start-cluster-hfc`

-The local cluser will start 3 stake pools and 1 BFT node.
+The local cluster will start 3 stake pools and 1 BFT node.

+Once the cluster is started, you can see that there is a directory created inside `cardano-node` with all the local cluster files:
+`cardano-node/state-cluster0`

-### OUTPUT example
+#### OUTPUT example

 ```sh
 [nix-shell:~/Projects/cardano-node-tests]$ scripts/destination/dir/start-cluster-hfc